The major recent changes in the Italian tax rules that occurred in the last 12 months are the following:

 Please note that Italy tax updates are generally expected to occur between November and December in connection with the finance bill and approval of related laws.

-New 2018 deadlines
+New 2020 tax deadlines

-Some tax deadlines are changed.
+Some tax deadlines have been changed.
 In detail:

 Specific supporting documentation is required to benefit from these provisions.